Passport to City Government

 - Planning and Community Development

 - Parks & Recreation

 - Finance and Budget

 The program is free to participants; however, class size is limited.
 Individuals 16 years of age and older who live, work, or attend school in Paducah-McCracken County can apply.
 Participants must attend 7 of the 8 sessions to graduate.

-Photo from the Graduation Ceremony held May 23, 2017.
+Photo from the Graduation Ceremony held June 12, 2018.
 There were 21 academy participants.
-Some were not able to attend the graduation ceremony.
+Some were not able to attend the ceremony.